 Lustful, depraved satyrs, in particular, were rendered with very large, erect genitals, sometimes almost as tall as their torsos.
 According to mythology, these creatures were part-man, part-animal, and lacked restraint—a quality reviled by Greek high society.
 Big penises were vulgar and outside the cultural norm, something sported by the world’s barbarians.

 Ancient Greek sculptures are all about balance and idealism.

 The ancient Greeks were obsessed with balance.
 They believed that the perfect man had a small penis, and they wanted their statues to reflect that.
 Ancient Greek playwright Aristophanes describes the ideal traits of men to be “a gleaming chest, bright skin, broad shoulders, tiny tongue, strong buttocks, and a little prick.”

 Ideals can change

 Though we may not have considered it, there are many factors influencing what we consider to be beautiful.
 We learn these ideals from a young age, whether through education or media exposure.
 Once you’ve been taught what is and isn't “beautiful” for so long, you might not think twice about them—but why do these standards tend to center on one particular type of body?

 Remember: ”Beauty is in the eye of the beholder”.

 It’s interesting to see how the different values of ancient Greek society reflected in its art and architecture.
 The statues show us that the ideal male body was one with a small penis, not a large one.
-This is something people should keep in mind when looking at ancient art today: it shows us what people valued during that period and how everything can change!
+This is something people should keep in mind when looking at ancient art today: it shows us what people valued during that period and how everything can change and is constantly changing!